Career Opportunities and Internships

 Internships and Summer Jobs: Many companies have internships and the people you meet become part of your personal network.
 Successful internships often lead to full-time offers of employment after graduation.
 Most internships are posted during Fall and Winter quarters.

-- Federal Jobs: Internships Government internships
+- Federal Jobs: Internships within the Federal Government

 Career Connections mentoring platform exclusive to Cal Poly students and alumni.
 Alumni in the platform have chosen to join specifically to help current students explore their career paths.
 Activate your free account to connect with alumni to get career-related advice.
 You can also search alumni using filters such as major, industry and location.